yrccondor/wp-webauthn/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wp-webauthn` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Settings->WP-WebAuthn screen to configure the plugin
-4. Make sure that all settings are set, and you can start to register authenticators
+4. Make sure that all settings are set, and you can start to register authenticators in your profile page

 == Frequently Asked Questions ==

 = What languages does this plugin support? =

-This plugin supports English, Chinese(Simplified) and German currently.
+This plugin supports English, Chinese(Simplified), Traditional Chinese (Hong Kong), Traditional Chinese (Taiwan) & German (not finished) currently.
 If you are using WordPress in none of those languages, English will be displayed as default language.

 All translation files are hosted on [GitHub](https://github.com/yrccondor/wp-webauthn/tree/master/languages).
 You can help us to translate WP-WebAuthn into other languages!